hyperledger/indy-hipe/text/rel-mgmt-protocol/README.md

 *`who`: Identifies which state is being synchronized.
-If the value of this property is "me", then the target of synchronization is the state of the sender's domain; if it "you", then it is the state of the recipient's domain.
+If the value of this property is "me", then the target of synchronization is the state of the sender's domain; if it is "you", then it is the state of the recipient's domain.
   If both sender and recipient are in the same domain, then "me" and "you" are synonyms ("me" is preferred), and "them" is used to refer to the other party.
 * `base_hash`: Identifies a __state hash__ that provides a reference against